Quarterly cost: £150

 Other Situations where Penalties may be Awarded

-Infringement of Technical Regulations
+Infringement of Game Regulations

-Contravention of Sporting Regulations
+Contravention of On-Line Regulations

-The Sporting Regulations are there to ensure the racing runs smoothly and to guard against the unique problems that can arise in on-line racing.
+The On-Line Regulations are there to ensure the racing runs smoothly and to guard against the unique problems that can arise in on-line racing.
 Possible contraventions are many and varied but they are quite likely to manifest themselves as an incident which would be dealt with in the normal way.
 Consequently, there is generally some room for discretion by the moderator.
 The types of penalties awarded for infringements are either declared along with the regulation or detailed here.

 Yellow Card system